Altruva-Group/ATLAS-AI/README.md

 #### IMPORTANT

-Please do not contribute to this project untill you have gone through the entire `Lineage` tutorials and guides.
+Please do not contribute to this project until you have gone through the entire `Lineage` tutorials and guides.

 ## PROJECT AIM